Stay Tuned: 'The Fix' reframes a familiar story

 Losers: Showtime has cancelled "SMILF."
 The rest of the second season will continue to air through the series finale on March 31.

-Melissa Crawley is the author of “Mr. Sorkin Goes to Washington: Shaping the President on Television’s ‘The West Wing.’”
+— Melissa Crawley is the author of “Mr. Sorkin Goes to Washington: Shaping the President on Television’s ‘The West Wing.’”
 She has a Ph.D. in media studies and is a member of the Television Critics Association.
-To comment on Stay Tuned, email her at staytuned@outlook.com or follow her on Twitter at @mcstaytuned.